rht-labs/tech-exercise/docs/slides/content/user-story-mapping-and-value-slicing.md

 #### Value Slicing
-_The goal of value slicing is to divide user stories into iterations that form the outline of a plan.
-Usually the first iteration builds a minimally viable product._
+_The goal of value slicing is to divide user stories into slices that form the outline of a plan.
+Usually the first slice builds a minimally viable product._